 The JAC will try to accommodate both the wishes of candidates and the needs of the courts and tribunals.
 However, a successful candidate may not secure a post in their first, or even second, choice.

 Selections are made on merit.
 Preference is not given to candidates who prefer posts in particular locations.

 You may be recommended for a post in any region in which you express an interest so it is important that you would be prepared to accept an appointment and work in any area you express an interest in.

 Salaried part-time working

 Salaried part-time working may be available at a minimum of 50%.
-This will usually be working full weeks in blocks of at least four weeks.
-Final working patterns will be agreed with HMCTS and the Senior Judiciary upon appointment.
+This will usually be working full weeks in blocks of at least 4 weeks.
+Final working patterns will be agreed with HMCTS and the senior judiciary upon appointment.
 The JAC encourages applications from anyone who may be interested in pursuing this option where a post is advertised as being open to salaried part-time working.